playabl/react-native-deltadna/README.md

 ##### iOS
 For iOS, the application needs to link against `DeltaDNA`.
 This can be done in different ways:
+- Use CocoaPods and follow the instructions from http://docs.deltadna.com/advanced-integration/ios-sdk/.
+This library is catering to this use case by default
 - Add the compiled `DeltaDNA.framework` to your application by compiling the `DeltaDNA` library first and then adding it as a dependency into your application
 - Add `DeltaDNA.xcodeproj` as a dependency into your application
-- Use CocoaPods and follow the instructions from http://docs.deltadna.com/advanced-integration/ios-sdk/

 Allow HTTP communication in your iOS app by setting the following keys in your `Info.plist` file:
 ```xml